Educational Psychology

 Assessment, Consultancy & Training

+I offer gentle, child-led psychological assessments shaped around each child’s strengths, interests and needs.
 As an independent Educational Psychologist, I accept private referrals from parents, carers, and schools.
-I carry out in-depth assessments for children and young people with complex needs.
 I also provide consultation and training to schools, local authorities, and organisations such as the police.
 For details on the types of support I offer, including pricing, please see the Holistic Support Packages and Fees section below.

-My assessments are holistic and tailored to each child.
+My assessments aim to be holistic, rather than overly diagnostic, and are tailored to each child.
 They look at thinking and learning skills, emotional wellbeing, communication and interaction, and sensory and physical needs.
-I draw on both my in-depth professional knowledge and an understanding of each child’s unique personality to build a complete picture of their strengths and challenges.
+I draw on both my in-depth professional knowledge of psychology and an understanding of each child’s unique personality to build a complete picture of their strengths and challenges.

 Safe, Ethical Practice